Master of Science (Sustainable Aquaculture)

-You must have a bachelor degree in science, preferably biology, and/or have achieved competency in aquaculture or a related discipline to the level of second year tertiary study.
+- Recognised bachelor degree in science and have achieved competency in aquaculture or a related discipline to the level of second-year tertiary study, OR

 Those without a background in research methodology will be required to complete an additional research methodology unit.
 You may also be expected to complete appropriate bridging units in areas relevant to your research topic.

 |Overall band score||6.5|

 Other qualifications may also satisfy our English language admission criteria.
 Please view our English language requirements page to find out more.

 |2018||Domestic fee paying Domestic fee-paying - A domestic fee-paying place is a place at university which is not Commonwealth supported, that is, not subsidised by the Australian Government.
 Domestic fee paying students will be charged tuition fees and may be eligible for FEE-HELP assistance for all or part of those tuition fees.||$26,900*|

 * Based on a first-year full-time study load of 200 credits.
 400 credits are needed to graduate from this course.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

 Graduates may be eligible to apply for membership of the Australian Institute of Agricultural Science and Technology (AIAST).

 Credits for recognised learning may be granted if you have successfully completed an honours or graduate diploma in this field of study.

 Upon graduation, you will have a strategic advantage in advancing your career in government agencies responsible for fisheries or natural resource management, environmental management, or in private companies whose operations use freshwater and marine resources in a sustainable manner.